 MDX-i is a 3500 square-metre co-location facility targeted primarily at enterprise customers.
 You can think of it as a safe haven for enterprise customers to keep their digital infrastructure safe.
 MDX-I provides the space, the enabling environment and security so the customers do not have to go through the headache of daily maintenance.

 Our tour starts out with 2nd-level security at the entrance to MDX-i.
 We were not allowed to take photos from the outside of the building

 The above is just the second in 3 layers of human security you have to contend with at MDX-i.

 Inside, we are first introduced to the 'NOC' - 'Network Operation Centre'

 The Network Operation Centre is where all of MainOne's services are monitored, including the more renowned broadband service.
 All 7000 kilometres of MainOne's submarine cables, which originate from Europe end up at MDX-i in Lagos, are also monitored from the NOC.

 Moving on to the server room aka "data hall"

-This is where all customer data are stored.
+This is where all customer data is stored.
 Spanning at 1500 square metres, the data hall is built to house 600 server racks.
 The data hall is also flexible enough to fit various rack sizes.
 Standard rack size is 42U but it can support up to 47U.
-At the moment only 6% of that capacity is being utilized.
+At the moment only 6% of that capacity is being utilised.

-As the customer base grows, more and more of the space will be utilized.
+As the customer base grows, more and more of the space will be utilised.
 Current customers are allowed up to this point where they have access to monitor their racks

 Data safety concerns